The Light in the Forest: Synopsis

 That spring True Son develops an unidentified illness.
 His physical sickness is compounded by disappointment that none of his Lenape family has tried to contact him since he was forced to go to the Butlers.
 He is enheartened by learning that two Indians were asking about him at Wilse's shop.
 That evening he slips out of the Butlers’ house and discovers his Lenape cousin, Half Arrow, nearby.
 Their reunion is tempered by learning that men from Wilse's shop shot and scalped their friend, Little Crane.

 The boys confront Wilse, knocking him to the ground and scalping him.
 They escape the town into the forest and head west to return to the Lenape.
 Their people are angry over the murder of Little Crane, and eventually, the tribe declares war on the whites.
 They attack some small villages and scalp the settlers.
 True Son sees some children's scalps among the rest and is disturbed to learn that the Indians killed children as well as adults.

 True Son is used as bait to lure a band of settlers into an ambush, but he gives away the plan when he sees a child among them who reminds him of Gordie.
 The Lenape are enraged and plan to burn True Son at the stake in ritual torture.
 His adoptive father Cuyloga convinces the other band members to banish his son.
 Cuyloga tells True Son that he is no longer Indian, that he would be considered as a white enemy if ever seen again in Indian territory, and that he (Cuyloga) is no longer True Son's father.
 Cuyloga accompanies True Son to a white road, where they part.

 Main characters

 True Son

 True Son (John Cameron Butler) is the story's protagonist.
 He was kidnapped by the Lenape from his family's home in Pennsylvania.
 Adopted by a Lenape family, he became assimilated into their culture, undergoing years of traditional lessons of strength and patience, with fire and freezing water tactics, until he was fifteen.
-At that age, he was forced by a treaty between the Lenape and Great Britain to go back to his birth mother.
+At that age, he was forced by a treaty between the Lenape and Great Britain to go back to his birth family.